VictorEijkhout/make-support-files/README.md

 ```${PACKAGEROOT}/${PACKAGE}/${PACKAGE}-${PACKAGEVERSION}```

-Note that the downloaded tar file does not necessarily contain a directory with this standardized name: in that case the unpacked directory is rename.
-Bug: MacOS "case preserving" is a problem.
+Note that the downloaded tar file does not necessarily contain a directory with this standardized name: in that case the unpacked directory is renamed from whatever gets unpacked.

+* If the download is a `.zip` file, specify `ZIPURL=....`
+instead of `TGZURL`.
+* You can create a `.tgz` file from the standard name with `make retar`.
+(This is for instance convenient in TACC build jail.)

+### Clone repositories

-For repositories, you would have:
+For git repositories, you would have:

 ```
 GITREPO= https://github.com/ECP-WarpX/WarpX.git